LogtalkDotOrg/logtalk3/INSTALL.md

 a removable disk mounted as `G:\`.
 The shortcut would use a path such as:

 	G:\swipl\bin\swipl-win.exe -s "%LOGTALKHOME%\integration\logtalk_swi.pl"

+Alternatively, on Windows 10 or Windows Server 2019, you can use the Windows Subsystem for Linux (WSL) and install Logtalk using one of the Linux installers or by following the instructions above for POSIX systems.

 Setting Logtalk environment variables